Records detail Jeffrey Epstein's last days and prison system's scramble after his suicide

 FINAL PHONE CALL

 Epstein was found dead on the morning of Aug.
 10, 2019.
 He had hanged himself with a bedsheet, according to the medical examiner.
-Hours earlier, he appears to have successfully deceived jail guards one last time, telling them that he wanted to talk on the phone to his mother, who had been dead for 15 years.
+Hours earlier, he appears to have successfully deceived jail guards one last time by telling them he wanted to talk on the phone to his mother, who had been dead for 15 years.

 A correctional officer escorted Epstein to a shower area at around 7 p.m., where he was permitted to make a 15 minute “social call.”
 Reports later indicated that he had phoned his 30-year-old girlfriend.